 Do I need travel insurance for Turkey?

-How much does travel insurance for Turkey cost from AU?
+How much does travel insurance for Turkey cost from Australia?

 Am I covered if an earthquake disrupts my trip?